krauss/GitHubFinder/README.md

 ### How to run this application:

-Having Node.js and Angular.js installed, follow the commands below to install Ionic and Cordova:
+Having Node.js, NPM and Angular.js installed, follow the commands below to install Ionic and Cordova:

 ```bash
 $ sudo npm install -g ionic cordova